gregulator/oned/README.md

 ## Stripe User Guide

-Oned contains a "stripe" library in the self-contained header file `oned/stripe.hpp`.
+OneD contains a "stripe" library in the self-contained header file `oned/stripe.hpp`.

 A `oned::Stripe` is similar to a `std::span` with the the addition of a stride between elements.
 This lets us do neat things, like iterate over a particular